 The Group and the Bank incorporated forward-looking factors in the ECL estimation by including the use of macroeconomic variables ("MEV") information.
-In view of the ongoing economic uncertainties caused by the COVID-19, the Bank has adopted a conservative outlook in the MEV projection.
+In view of Covid-19 is still at recovery stage, the Bank continuous to adopt a conservative outlook in the MEV projection.
 The forward-looking information also took into consideration various government schemes to revive the economy and financial assistance to support people and business affected by the pandemic.
-Overall, the impact of MEV adjustment amounts to RM32.0 million (2020: RM27.9 million) as at 31 December 2021.
+Overall, the impact of MEV adjustment amounts to RM25.2 million (2021: RM32.0 million) as at 31 December 2022.